 Continue reading “School support newsletter”

-Unite Scotland’s education team are running the rest of the education courses this year online on Zoom.
-This is a great opportunity for those interested in become
+Unite Scotland’s education team are running courses online on Zoom.
+This is a great opportunity to get involved in your union.

 Continue reading “Become a rep or develop your skills with Unite training in 2020”